lebao3105/hive/FILES.md

 - `./source/`: Resources that `hive` uses.
 This includes icons, images, fonts, and themes (as `.json` files).
 - `./utility/`: Scripts for `hive`'s developers.
 This includes a Python script to build `hive` into a bundled application/
 - `./.gitignore`: Tells Git to not include specific files or directories when making commits.
-- `.pylintrc`: A file that configures `pylint` through available options.
+- `./.pylintrc`: A file that configures `pylint` through available options.
 Some options include ignoring specific files.
 - `./hive.py`: The main code/file.
 If you want to run `hive.py` from source, you'll want to run this file.
 - `./requirements.txt`: A list of all of `hive`'s dependencies.